-Customers do note that these hearing aids aren’t helpful for severe hearing loss, but they mention that the trial and returns process went smoothly.
+Customers do note that these hearing aids aren’t helpful for severe hearing loss, but they mention that the trial and returns process was smooth.

-Lively has a 100-day trial policy with a money-back guarantee.
-The company also covers shipping costs in their guarantee.
+Jabra has a 100-day trial policy with a money-back guarantee.
+The company also covers shipping costs in this guarantee.

-The process tests hearing in both ears.
+The hearing test monitors the hearing in both ears.
 You’ll listen to sounds at varying volumes and frequencies.
 At the end of the test, you need to provide your name, email, and phone number to see your results.

-- a one-on-one virtual meeting with a doctor on staff
+- a one-on-one virtual meeting with a hearing specialist on staff

 - remote adjustments by an audiologist

-While we recommend getting an in-person exam before committing to any hearing aid purchase, Lively makes it easy to buy direct online.
+While we recommend getting an in-person exam before committing to any hearing aid purchase, Jabra makes it easy to buy hearing aids online.

 Steph Coelho is a freelance writer with chronic migraine who has a particular interest in health and wellness.
 When she’s not click-clacking away on her keyboard, she’s probably nose-deep in a good book.